Advocacy and Awareness

 Lobby Room 2019-present, A4W works in the Lobby Room to promote bills that will help Washington women and families.

-Many events this year are aimed at educating the congregation about Reproductive Justice in advance of the voting on the proposed Congregational Stand: “Reproductive Justice is a Fundamental Human Right”.
+Many events this year were aimed at educating the congregation about Reproductive Justice in advance of the voting on the proposed Congregational Stand: “Reproductive Justice is a Fundamental Human Right”.
 These events are marked by: **ReproJ**.

 4/19/23 Sunday Intergenerational Panel: EUUC members from different generations discuss Reproductive Justice **ReproJ**